 One well-known phonograph expert constantly makes the claim against stripping and refinishing based on the argument that, no matter what you do, you'll NEVER refinish a machine and have it look exactly like it did when it came out of the factory.
 I agree with that statement completely.
 But he then goes on to recommend a reamalgamation approach that, in my opinion, usually ends up looking like what it really is.... a smoothed-over old finish.
 It still doesn't look original!
 From my perspective, I'd rather have the deep luster and crystal clear sheen after the machine has been stripped and correctly redone.
 I admit that I've seen some outstanding reamalgamation jobs over the years...but for every good one, there are a dozen bad ones, and I think that it's more work than it's usually worth unless you an absolute master of the craft.
-In addition, reamalgamation does not work very well in smoothing out varnish, which is what most pre-1925 Victrolas use as a finish coat.
 Regardless of the approach you take, it is very unlikely that you are going to be able to truly make the phonograph look exactly like it did when it was new.
-But, in my opinion, there's nothing wrong with a quality restoration, given the alternative of looking at a frazzled old finish every day.
+But, in my opinion, there's nothing wrong with a quality restoration, given the alternative of looking at a frazzled old finish or falling-apart veneer every day.

-Here are my main "pointers" for refinishing, based on the way I redo most machines:
+Here are my main "pointers" for complete refinishing, based on the way I redo most machines: